nazmul-nhb/npm-downloads-count/README.md

 ## 🚀 Features

 - Retrieve the total download count (and author info - name and email) for an NPM package
+- Provides a user-friendly, formatted web view when accessed via a browser, and returns a JSON response for programmatic requests
 - Optional query parameters for specifying package name, start date, and end date
 - Default values are used if no query parameters are provided